STNS/stns.github.io/install.en.md

 Although we use commands for RHEL in what follows, the equivalent commands will work also for Debian family.

-You can install STNS server by installing the `stns` package.
-The STNS client consists of two packages: `libnss-stns` and `libpam-stns`.
-Additionally, you have to install nscd to cache result of name resolution.
+You can install STNS server by installing the `stns-v2` package.
+The STNS client consists of packages: `libnss-stns-v2`.

 ```
-$ yum install stns libnss-stns libpam-stns nscd
+$ yum install stns-v2 libnss-stns-v2
 ```

 ## Configuration